mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 **Good Questions**

 * I'm having trouble understanding section 3 of the spec.
-Does "bat" refer to sports equipment or the animal?
+Does "client" refer to the end-user or a client of the API?
 * When I try to install your software, I get the error message <code>FooBarBaz</code>.
 I've re-read the installation guide and searched the open issues, but I can't figure out what's going wrong.
 Do you know what the problem is?

 </div>